In the United States, Myopia has Increased

 - Development of a personalized treatment plan

-At The Myopia Management Center At Eye Q Optometrist, we provide our patients with effective, customized treatment to control the progression of myopia.
+At The Myopia Management Center At Eye Q Optometrist, in New York City we provide our patients with effective, customized treatment to control the progression of myopia.
 By stopping or slowing down the progression of myopia, we reduce long-term risks to best ensure that your child enjoys the world with healthy eyes throughout his or her life.

-The Myopia Management Center At Eye Q Optometrist serves patients in NYC, Scarsdale, Rye, Mamaroneck, and throughout New York.
+The Myopia Management Center At Eye Q Optometrist serves patients in New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.